cultureamp/kaizen-design-system/docs/basic-component.md

 Style files should named to match the component name (eg. the Pancake component will be named `Pancake.scss`) and live in the same directory.

 Keep these clean by separating styles for subcomponents in their own respective files.

+If you require scss variables to be shared between the parent and its children, add them to `_variables.scss` in the parent directory and import the file into the required stylesheets.

 ### Tests